HARVARD PRE-START TAXI & TAKE-OFF

 GGG – Check all of the ‘Gauges Gyros and Gills’ – If it’s a cold day, I will have the Oil Shutter knob pulled out (Gills) to help warm up the engine.

-My pet hate is at this point hearing the engine pop bang pop!
+My pet hate is, at this point, hearing the engine pop bang, pop!
 This makes me cringe as the owner and the guy that pays the bills!
 This banging & popping is unnecessary and due to typically wrong starting procedure.
-I find this is typically due to an overzealous pilot who is often too quick to open the throttle before the engine has barely woken up.
+This is typically due to an overzealous pilot who is often too quick to open the throttle before the engine has barely woken up.
 Allow the engine to start and fire on a couple of cylinders, be patient and don’t touch the throttle at this stage.
 The throttle should only be cracked open about one centimetre.
 I repeat, “Don’t touch the throttle” Pratt & Whitney didn’t build this engine that way.

 When oil pressure has risen and shown an indication, slowly move the prop lever to fully fine and only then move the throttle forward “slowly” by a few millimetres at a time to achieve 1000 rpm.
 If you do any of this in haste, you will get the reward of a massive pop from the engine that echoes around the whole airfield and then a rapid rise in rpm as you have just moved the throttle too far forward.
 According to our S.O.P., the engine is permanently shut down in course pitch with the propeller lever in the full aft position.
 As the engine starts, the theory is that the oil goes to the engine first and not into the propeller hub, so this is another reason why we wait until the engine is running on all nine cylinders before pushing the propeller lever forward and allowing the piston barrel to open up and move forward letting the blades to go into the fully fine pitch.
 If you have your Harvard well positioned with the sun casting a shadow, you can see the shadow of the propeller barrel and piston moving forward as the prop changes pitch with its distinct sound as the blades move to a low pitch.

 One of the most exciting things about warbirds is their variety.
 The T-6 utilises a Pratt & Whitney R-1340-AN-1 engine – all of them do.
 Yet, between the USAAC, USAAF, U.S.N., R.A.F., and RCAF, there are at least seven sets of operational numbers that I know of.
-These variances are not just limited to oil temperatures and Manifold Pressure and R.P.M. combinations – they also include airspeeds, flap speeds, and many other numbers.
+These variances are not limited to oil temperatures, Manifold Pressure, and R.P.M. combinations – they also include airspeeds, flap speeds, and many other numbers.
 These aeroplanes all came off the same production lines, for the most part.
 It’s incredible what military forces will go through to build pilots.

 Once the temperatures are where they are supposed to be according to your Dash One, NATOPS, or Pilot Handbook, it’s time to taxi.
-When she starts to pop and belch, they tell me that means you’ve left the prop in coarse pitch.
+They tell me that you’ve left the prop in coarse pitch when she starts to pop and belch.
 So pull the throttle back, push the prop up, and try again.
 Understand, that’s just what I’ve been told.
 I’ve certainly never experienced this myself… Honest!

 Now you are ready to taxi, so canopy back, “S” turning your way out to the runway, there’s no doubt you are working with a big piece of iron.
 You have 16* of tailwheel steering with the stick back as a pin locks the tail wheel.
 If you have to taxi from one surface to another, for example, grass too hard, do this at a 45* angle to lessen the drop and potential risk of a prop strike.